mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

+### 2025-03-09
+On March 9, 2025, President Donald Trump addressed concerns about a potential government shutdown, stating:

+> "It could happen.
+It shouldn't have happened, and it probably won't.
+I think the CR is going to get passed.
+We'll see." (cite](https://www.reuters.com/world/us/trump-says-government-shutdown-is-possible-expects-avert-it-2025-03-10/))

+**Reality Check**\
+_A government shutdown disrupts essential services, delays federal paychecks, and weakens the economy.
+National parks close, food assistance stalls, and military personnel work without pay.
+It undermines public trust, harms small businesses reliant on federal contracts, and can lower economic growth.
+The longer it lasts, the greater the damage._

+#usPolitics #trumpSaid

+### 2025-03-08
+On March 7, 2025, President Donald Trump addressed reports of a disagreement between Secretary of State Marco Rubio and White House adviser Elon Musk during a Cabinet meeting.
+When questioned about the alleged clash, Trump responded:

+> "No clash, I was there, you're just a troublemaker.
+Elon gets along great with Marco and they're both doing a fantastic job." ([cite](https://www.reuters.com/world/us/musk-rubio-clash-cabinet-meeting-new-york-times-says-2025-03-07/))

+**Reality Check**\
+_This clash stems from Musk's aggressive cost-cutting measures, including attempts to dismantle USAID, which falls under Rubio's purview.
+Elon Musk and Secretary of State Marco Rubio's tensions escalated during a White House meeting, where Musk criticized Rubio for insufficient staff reductions.
+Rubio retorted, highlighting 1,500 early retirements in his department._

+#usPolitics #trumpSaid

 ### 2025-03-07
 On March 7, 2025, President Donald Trump commented on U.S. trade tensions with Canada and Mexico, stating: